 For supporting migrant porn performers, it's about calling for transparency around data sharing and limiting biometric surveillance by big tech companies as well.

 Jenna: I just wanted to let our audience know that we have received quite a few questions coming through, and all of them are fantastic.
-I don’t see us getting through all of them today.
-What we will do is send– We’ve got them all recorded, so any questions that we don’t get to, we will send to our panellists and give them the opportunity to respond in writing.
+I don't see us getting through all of them today.
+What we will do is send-- We've got them all recorded, so any questions that we don't get to, we will send to our panellists and give them the opportunity to respond in writing.

 Then we can add that to the transcript.
 Please know that this has not been one of those situations where you're trying to cut out the facts because they're all great.
 How can we better across all states of so-called Australia educate our representatives about how anti-porn rhetoric/moral panic about porn is weaponized in support of age verification and increased online surveillance, and how we should be concerned about the happenings of FOSTA-SESTA and KOSA in the US in relation to public and media perspectives?